thundergolfer/thundergolfer.github.io/collections/_posts/2021-06-14-using-terraform-in-side-projects.md

 ./scripts/cloud.sh up
 ```

-On a weekend I may use this kind of script across multiple side-projects, spinning up and spinning down expensive resources like EKS clusters, Application Load Balancers, Apache Spark clusters, and GPU-enabled VMs.
+On a weekend I may use this kind of script across multiple side-projects, spinning up and spinning down expensive resources such as EKS clusters, Application Load Balancers, Apache Spark clusters, and GPU-enabled VMs.

 This saves money, but even better saves a hell of a lot of time and toil that would be involved if I didn't have Terraform setup and instead had to 'click ops' my way through infrastructure maintenance.